nilshenrich/TCP_ServerClient/README.md

 1. start():

     The **start**-method is used to start a TCP or TLS server.
 When this method returns 0, the server runs in the background.
-If the return value is other that 0, please see [Defines.h](Server/include/Defines.h) for definition of error codes.
+If the return value is other that 0, please see [Defines.h](Server/include/Defines.h) or [Start return codes - server](#server-1) for definition of error codes.

     ```cpp
     TcpServer tcpServer;